Table of Contents

 htparser strips away all headers from incoming requests that begin

-with the X-Ash- prefix, and adds the following headers to requests:
+prefix, and adds the following headers to requests:

 Fredrik Tolf <fredrik@dolda2000.com>